b-hayes/CLI/readme.md

 ## Support.
 Mainly just supporting my own use at the moment updating this project in my spare time.

-At some point higher PHP versions will be required but I do intend to try and support php7.2 and 7.4 separately for a while even after moving to php8.1
+At some point higher PHP versions will be required, but I do intend to try and support php7.2 and 7.4 separately for a while even after moving to php8.1
 Eg. If I add a new feature that will also work in 7.2 I'll add it as a minor version update to the old version still allowing php7.2. (no guarantees tho).

 ## Feedback && Contributions welcome.
-I am using the [MIT licence](LICENCE.md) so feel free to do what you want, however I do ask that you submit a PR if you make any improvments or fix any bugs.
+I am using the [MIT licence](LICENCE.md) so feel free to do what you want, however I do ask that you submit a PR if you make any improvements or fix any bugs.

 If this project gives you a 1up🍄 and you just want to show some appreciation then,